 yt = ψt+1(yt+1) [7]

-Lastly the path can be build by following the remembered contributor states ψt+1, starting from the chosen final state.
+Lastly, the path can be built by following the remembered contributor states ψt+1, starting from the chosen final state.
 This is done from end to start by back propagating, until an initial state at timestep t = 1 has been reached.
-Once the path of states with the highest reachability probability has been determined and saved as the set Y , the work of the viterbi algorithm itself is concluded.
+Once the path of states with the highest reachability probability has been determined and saved as the set Y , the work of the Viterbi algorithm itself is concluded.

-Fig. 4: recreation of sequence [8]
+Fig. 4: Recreation of sequence [8]

-At this point the new sequence can now be used to check for errors that occured during the recreation process described by Figure 4.
-The referenced Figure is based on the example, that is described in the provided ”bissantz” [8] article for ”finding states in sequences based on HMM”.
-The previously mentioned errors consist of states within the recreated sequence, that differ from their original state at a specific timestep.
-The occurrence of such errors would for instance allow the validation of a data transmission process.
-Here emmissive values, that occur at a similar timestep as the determined errors, can now be viewed upon as transmitted results, that would be prone to cause falsely interpreted data on the receiving end.
-Generally the viterbi algorithm allows one to determine problematic data parts with a high rate of success, hence explanining its widespread use in more practical cases.
+At this point, the new sequence can now be used to check for errors that occurred during the recreation process described by Figure 4.
+The referenced Figure is based on the example described in the ‘bissantz’ [8] article provided for ‘finding states in sequences based on HMM’.
+The previously mentioned errors consist of states within the recreated sequence that differ from their original state at a specific timestep.
+The occurrence of such errors would, for instance, allow the validation of a data transmission process.
+Here, emissive values that occur at a similar timestep as the determined errors can now be viewed as transmitted results, which would be prone to cause falsely interpreted data at the receiving end.
+Generally, the Viterbi algorithm allows one to determine problematic data parts with a high rate of success, thereby explaining its widespread use in more practical cases.

 SUMMARY

-In this paper the Viterbi algorithm was analyzed by using a test sequence.
-The algorithm tries to identify the true state of a HMM with an estimation by observing emission states.
-To analyze the accuracy of the estimation, this paper used an example with a Markov Chain.
-Unlike a HMM, the true states in this experiment were known but assumed to be hidden.
-During the evaluation the estimated states were compared with the true states.
-Using the implemented variant of the viterbi algorithm on the original data sequence of emmissive values, described by the numeric values in Figure 3, resulted in the same sequence of states as provided in the example.
-Hereby the example result is given by the new sequence of states from Figure 4.
-Therefore, one can conclude, that the implementation is compatible with the description of the viterbi algorithm.
-From this, one can also conclude, that the algorithm can in fact not guarantee the resulting sequence of states, to be free from possible errors.
-As described in the provided article [8], one would need to mark problematic sets of emmissive values and calculated states as in Figure 4, in order to properly verify the results.
-This would be done, so that errors caused due to inconsistent emmission processes and falsely recognized states could be identified and reduced to a minimum.
-For instance, as described in the article [8], this could be used to improve the quality of signal based data transmissions.
-All in all, the Viterbi algorithm can not accurately identify the true hidden state of a HMM, which is highlighted by the test sequence and other papers.
-Despite that, the algorithm still allows observers to recognize unwanted behaviours and points of interests for optimization and indication based on their provided data sequences and the calculated estimates of true states.
+In this paper, the Viterbi algorithm was analysed by using a test sequence.
+The algorithm tries to identify the true state of an HMM with an estimation by observing emission states.
+To analyse the accuracy of the estimation, this paper used an example with a Markov chain.
+Unlike an HMM, the true states in this experiment were known but assumed to be hidden.
+During the evaluation, the estimated states were compared with the true states.
+The use of the implemented variant of the Viterbi algorithm on the original data sequence of emissive values, described by the numeric values in Figure 3, resulted in the same sequence of states as provided in the example.
+The example result is hereby given by the new sequence of states from Figure 4.
+Therefore, one can conclude that the implementation is compatible with the description of the Viterbi algorithm.
+From this, one can also conclude that the algorithm can, in fact, not guarantee the resultant sequence of states, to be free from possible errors.
+As described in the provided article [8], one would need to mark problematic sets of emissive values and calculated states, as in Figure 4, in order to properly verify the results.
+This would be done so that errors caused by inconsistent emission processes and falsely recognized states could be identified and reduced to a minimum.
+For instance, as described in the article [8], this could be used to improve the quality of signal-based data transmissions.
+All in all, the Viterbi algorithm can not accurately identify the true hidden state of an HMM, which is highlighted by the test sequence and other papers.
+Despite that, the algorithm still allows observers to recognize unwanted behaviours and points of interests for optimization and indications based on their provided data sequences and the calculated estimates of true states.